 Cod’s Head

 Another head dish, only less terrifying!
 The export of cod is big business in Scandinavia and Iceland is no exception.
-After exporting the fillets to Spain and Portugal who then turn it into mouth-watering bacalao, the Icelanders were left with the heads.
-Being extremely resourceful, they eventually created a show-stopping dish that you can still find in some restaurants serving traditional Icelandic cuisine with a contemporary twist.
+The fillets are exported to Spain and Portugal who then turn it into mouth-watering bacalao.
+Iceland’s turn the left-over heads in a tasty dish for themselves.

 Súrir Hrútspungar aka Sour Ram’s Testical